hofjs/hofrouter/README.md

 * [Hof University of Applied Sciences](https://www.hof-university.com/)
 * [Impressum / Imprint](https://www.hof-university.de/impressum.html)

-Hof.js router is based on the same principles as Hof.js and focuses on web standards.
-No new components or attributes are needed, but simple a-tags can be used.
-Simple hashtag links can be used or named routes with parameters can be conveniently called via router protocol.
-As a hook point, any div element can be specified in which the respective content is to be rendered, whereby the content associated with a route is specified in the form of a HofHtmlElement.
-Redirects and advanced features such as arbitrarily deep nested routing are also supported.

 ## Key features
 This framework has the following advantages, among others:
 * **Simple plain html and js** because no special components or attributes are required.
 Regular links can be used and named routes can be called by using a special router protocol.